yadav-saurabh/qrGrid/docs/guide/index.md

 ### React

-Implementation of the Qr grid library for React applications.
+Installation of the Qr grid library for React applications.

 ::: code-group